hmparsons-sde/webpack-template/README.md

 #### 2. Make sure YOUR github account is selected in the dropdown and name your project
 ![Create Project](./documentation/createproject.png)

-3. Click the **GREEN** "Create repository from template" button
-4. Clone your new repo to your local machine
+3. Clone your new repo to your local machine
-5. Go to the "Starting the Project" section
+4. Go to the **NEXT** section

 ## Starting the Project
 1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.